Observational redshift from general spherically symmetric black holes: Frequency shift

-where we used the light deflection parameter defined in Eq. (\ref{deflectPar} ).
-One may note that the angular momentum $L$ presented in Eq. (\ref{shift1}) also posses $\pm $ sings according to Eq. (\ref{AngMom}) which amounts to the rotation direction of massive particles ($+$/$-$ for clockwise/counterclockwise).
+One may note that $U_{e}^{\varphi }$ presented in Eq. (\ref{shift1}) also posses $\pm $ sings according to Eqs. (\ref{AngMom}) and (\ref{Uphi}) which amounts to the rotation direction of massive particles ($+$/$-$ for counterclockwise/clockwise).
+However, due to the spherical symmetry of the background, it does not matter whether the particle is co-rotating or counter-rotating, hence we choose the plus sign without loss of generality.